 Penair School takes its responsibility to safeguard and promote the welfare of children seriously.
 All staff and Governors believe that our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child.
 All staff receive annual training in child protection and safeguarding, and are aware of the procedures for passing on welfare concerns within the school (and out of school in an emergency) due to the annually updated Child protection and Safeguarding policy.

 We work closely together to ensure there are appropriate arrangements within our school, to identify, assess and support any child who is at risk.
 The Pastoral team recognise that all staff and Governors have a full and active part to play in protecting our pupils and that every child’s welfare is our paramount concern.
-All members of staff are able to report safeguarding concerns immediately via ©My Concern and these are triaged frequently throughout the day by the DSL.
-Fortnightly, Student Action Group meetings have established efficient communications between the ‘in-house’ teams to provide necessary interventions and support.
-Each Key Stage is supported by a Pastoral lead teacher, an Academic Lead teacher and 2 Student Welfare Officers.
+All members of staff are able to report safeguarding concerns immediately via ©My Concern and these are triaged frequently throughout the day by the Designated Safeguarding Lead and Student Welfare Officers.
+Each Year group is supported by a Personal Development Leader and a Student Welfare Officer.

 Penair School works closely with a range of external agencies in the Cornwall and Isles of Scilly Partnership and we pride ourselves on our positive working relationships.
 The following link relates to safeguarding awareness and key contacts within Cornwall.